 Petitioners also mistakenly argue that EPA has unlawfully encroached on states' authority to consider sources' remaining useful lives.
 Pet.
 Legal Br.
 76-78.
 But the statute requires only that EPA "permit the State in applying a standard of performance to a particular source ... to take into consideration, among other factors, the remaining useful life of the existing source."
 42 U.S.C. § 7411(d)(1) (emphasis added).
-EPA did so here by allowing states to decide, inter alia, whether to enable trading,55 what interim steps to meet, and whether to impose varying emission standards.
+EPA did so here by allowing states to decide, inter alia, whether to enable trading, 51 what interim steps to meet, and whether to impose varying emission standards.
 80 Fed.
 Reg. at 64,871-72; Legal Mem.
-41-42, JA003241-42.56
+41-42, JA.52

 Petitioners do not argue that this range of choices is insufficient.
 Instead, they claim that the Act requires EPA to allow states to "relax" the overall degree of emission limitation.
 Pet.
 Legal Br.
 77. The Act says no such thing.
-Rather, it is silent-and thus gives EPA discretion-regarding how EPA should "permit"57 states to consider remaining useful life and other factors.
-Legal Mem.
-41, JA003241.58 Here, EPA permits states to consider such factors by giving them numerous tools for achieving their mass- or rate-based goals, and allowing them to determine the appropriate means and level of control for any particular source.
+Rather, it is silent-and thus gives EPA discretion-regarding how EPA should "permit" states to consider

-55 Trading alone gives sources with shorter remaining useful lives proportionately lower total costs of compliance; thus states can account for remaining useful life even if they adopt the uniform rates.
+51 Trading alone gives sources with shorter remaining useful lives proportionately lower total costs of compliance; thus states can account for remaining useful life even if they adopt the uniform rates.
 80 Fed.
 Reg. at 64,871.

-56 Petitioners suggest that Kansas sources that have installed expensive technology to meet other requirements will be forced to retire early.
+52 Petitioners suggest that Kansas sources that have installed expensive technology to meet other requirements will be forced to retire early.
 Pet.
 Legal Br.
 77-78 nn.40-41.
 This is speculation, and ignores that Kansas has a wide range of options; it can avoid premature retirements by, e.g., allowing trading.
 See id. at 64,872.